 American Humanists Association v.
 Maryland National Capital Park and Planning Commission – We are representing The American Legion in this case attacking the Bladensburg (MD) World War I Veterans Memorial.
 In a lawsuit filed last year, the American Humanists are challenging the constitutionality of this historic veterans memorial.
 On behalf of The American Legion, we have intervened into this case.
-Discovery is now under way with several depositions occurring over the next few weeks.
+Discovery is now under way with several depositions continuing over through the end of this month.
 Please pray for our attorneys as they continue to work on this case.

 Banks v.
 Ford Motor Company and RGBSI - We filed a charge of discrimination with the EEOC on behalf of Tom Banks against his former employers, Ford Motor Company and Ford contractor, RGBSI, who unlawfully terminated him because of his religious beliefs.
 Please pray for Mr. Banks’ claim as we seek a resolution with his employers.